kieker-monitoring/kieker/kieker-documentation/getting-started/Using-Kieker-Trace-Analysis.rst

 monitoring data which can be found in the directory ``examples/userguide/ch5-trace-monitoring-aspectj/testdata/kieker-20100830-082225522-UTC/``.
-It consists of 1635 traces of the Bookstore application with AspectJ-based instrumentation, as described in the `AspectJ Instrumentation
+It consists of 1635 traces of the Bookstore application with AspectJ-based instrumentation, as described in the `gt-aspectj-instrumentation-example`.
-Example <AspectJ-Instrumentation-Example.rst>`__.
 In order to illustrate the visualization of distributed traces, the hostname of the ``Catalog``'s method ``getBook`` was probabilistically changed to a second hostname.
 The output can be found in the directory ``examples/userguide/ch5-trace-monitoring-aspectj/testdata/kieker-20100830-082225522-UTC-example-plots/``.

 .. todo::